Roth-Lab/PhyClone/README.md

 To build the PhyClone consensus tree, you can run the `consensus` command as follows:
 ```
-phyclone consensus -i TRACE.pkl.gz -t TREE.nwk -o TABLE.tsv
+phyclone consensus -i TRACE.h5 -t TREE.nwk -o TABLE.tsv -s SAMPLE_PREVALENCE_TABLE.tsv
 ```
-Where `TRACE.pkl.gz` is the result from a PhyClone sampling run.
+Where `TRACE.h5` is the result from a PhyClone sampling run.

 Expected output:
 * `TREE.nwk` the inferred consensus clone tree topology in Newick format.
-* `TABLE.tsv` a results table which contains: the assignment of mutations to clones, CCF (cellular prevalence) estimates, and clonal prevalence estimates per sample.
+* `TABLE.tsv` a results table which contains: the assignment of mutations to clones, CCF (cellular prevalence) and clonal prevalence estimates.
+* `SAMPLE_PREVALENCE_TABLE.tsv` a results table with the clonal CCF and clonal prevalence estimates per sample.

 For more advanced options, run:
 ```